GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-waterbodies-landsat/_details.md

 * a polygon dataset of automatically mapped waterbody outlines, and
 * a csv time series for each polygon capturing the surface area of water within each polygon at every available, clear Landsat observation.

+## Data Specification Table

+The DEA Waterbodies v3.0 shapefile and csv contain the following data, as specified in these tables:

 ### Producing DEA Waterbodies

 DEA Waterbodies is a polygon-based view of DEA Water Observations (DEA WO), derived through the automatic processing of DEA WO to identify the outlines of persistent waterbodies across Australia (Figure 1).